DW Akademie's projects in Colombia focus on providing support for local initiatives that aim to increase media diversity.

 Freedom of expression in Colombia has become highly restricted after decades of conflict between the government, leftist guerillas and right-wing paramilitaries.
 Polarization, marginalization and the exchange of insults between the opposing sides are the norm, and when media professionals venture to address sensitive topics they quickly find themselves harassed and threatened by illegal armed groups.
 Just a few carefully executed public murders suffice to intimidate entire categories of professionals.
 The most influential media outlets are in the hands of a few large corporations and are closely aligned with economic interests.
 Members of ethnic minorities are barely represented in the media.

-The goal is to lend a voice to the victims of violence and to marginalized minorities.
-The processing of current and recent conflicts is one of the key challenges facing journalists and the media in Colombia.
-The Antioquia Department with its capital Medellín sees the highest number of victims.
-Here DW Akademie supports the local media and victims' initiatives in their remembrance efforts.
-Plans are being made to establish a center of excellence for journalism and historical reappraisal at the public University of Antioquia.
+The goal is to lend a voice to the victims of violence and marginalized minorities.
+Processing current and past conflicts is one of the key challenges journalists and the media face in Colombia.
+The Antioquia region with its capital Medellín has the highest number of victims.
+This is where DW Akademie helps local media and victim groups' memorial initiatives.
+Plans are being made to establish a center of excellence for journalism and historical analysis at the public University of Antioquia.

-Country coordinator: Matthias Kopp
+Country Coordinator: Matthias Kopp